First version of Microsoft Edge for Linux will arrive in October

 Microsoft has announced that its first compilation de Microsoft Edge for Linux will arrive next month as a preview.

-Migration to Chromium allowed Microsoft to make Edge a cross-platform browser, so the application is available to Windows 7, Windows 8, Windows 8.1, Windows 10 and macOS.
+Migration to Chromium allowed Microsoft to make Edge a cross-platform browser, so the enforcement is available to Windows 7, Windows 8, Windows 8.1, Windows 10 and macOS.

 Microsoft officially confirmed that a version of Edge for Linux is being developed, but the company he doesn't want to talk about a potential release date.